Brevinbanks/ur5_mediapipe_motion/README.md

 However, the robot will not move to the goal poses if the mediapipe pose and hand landmarks are not detected or the mediapipe script is not running.
 Let's stop the script with ctrl+c in the terminal for now.

 # Control the Robot with the Mediapipe Controller
 Make sure rosbridge_websocket is running on your ROS machine.
-This is a ROS package that allows you to communicate with ROS from a web browser or other machines via websockets.
+This is a ROS package that allows you to communicate with ROS from a web browser or other machines via websockets which will let us use the roslibpy tools from python3 to communicate with ROS.
 ```bash
 roslaunch rosbridge_server rosbridge_websocket.launch
 ```

-Now we can talk to the ROS machine from python3 across the VM or python versions as long as the python script we run connects itselft the IP Address of the ROS machine.
+Now we can talk to the ROS machine from python3 across the VM or python versions as long as the python script we run connects itself to the IP Address of the ROS machine.
 In the ur5_arm_vision_2_trans_and_grip_python3_talker.py (python3files folder) change the IP address to your ROS machine's IP address.
 This is in the run_vision_ros() function.
 This looks like: client = roslibpy.Ros(host='192.168.127.174', port=9090)

-You can find the host IP address by running hostname -I in the terminal.
+You can find your host IP address by running hostname -I in the terminal.
 ```bash
 hostname -I